brendoncarroll/go-p2p/p/p2pke/README.md

 Sessions have a short lifecycle.
 They are bounded both by a maximum number of messages (2^31-1) and a maximum age (1 minute).

+## Channels
+Channels are a secure channel between two parties.
+Channels manage creating and recreating sessions as they expire.
+Once a channel has created a session all further sessions must have the same remote key.

 ## Wire Format
 This protocol is comprised of messages consisting of a header, and then a message from the noise protocol framework.